How long should you stay at a job? (minimum)

 So, if you work part-time and feel that the time has come and you’d want to return to full-time work, just do it on your own terms without any pressure.

-My thoughts on how long you should stay at a job before looking for another one
+My opinion on how long you should stay at a job before looking for another one

 There are no set-in-stone rules about staying at a job before leaping into the unknown and looking for another employment opportunity.